jp-alves/ml_basalts_ccs/README.md

 ## About

-*This paper has been submitted for peer review for the journal *Computers & Geosciences*.
-This directory contains the Jupyter notebooks and associated data necessary to replicate the results.
+*This paper has been submitted to the journal *Computers & Geosciences* for peer review.
+Included in this directory are the Jupyter notebooks and associated data required to replicate the results.

 **Title:** Application of machine learning methods to forecast petrophysical properties in basalts of the Serra Geral Group: Implications for carbon storage